renebarto/baremetal/doc/tutorials/15-string.md

 The application will print the characters in the string "bbbb" in log statements.
 Next to this nothing special is shown, as the tests will all succeed.
 If a test were to fail, the assertion would fire, and the application would crash.
 This is a way to test code, however we'd like to see all of the failure found in our code, not have the first one crash the application.
-This is the subject of the next tutorial.

 ```text
 Info   Baremetal 0.0.1 started on Raspberry Pi 3 Model B (AArch64) using BCM2837 SoC (Logger:79)